Greece Moments Greece Moments

 Koursaros Store

-We didn’t find Pera Gialos Beach particularly inviting; it seemed too unkempt.
-Thank God there are plenty of bathing alternatives on the island.
-Amateur archaeologists should not miss the Archaeological Museum in Pera Gialos.
-The island’s history from over 3,000 years is presented in a compact space with interesting finds.
+We didn’t find Pera Gialos Beach particularly inviting; it felt a little unkempt.
+Luckily, there are plenty of bathing alternatives on the island.
+Amateur archaeologists should not miss the Archaeological Museum in Pera Gialos, where the island’s history spanning over 3,000 years is presented in a compact space with fascinating finds.

 Astypalea Archäologisches Museum Pera Gialos